 Jacob’s Pillow is a National Historic Landmark and recipient of the National Medal of Arts, the highest arts award given by the United States Government; making the Pillow the first dance presenting organization to receive this prestigious award.
 Dance professionals, lovers of dance, tourists, School Sponsors, and other visitors travel here annually to experience and celebrate the art of dance set against the backdrop of idyllic gardens and woodlands.

 Nestled in the heart of campus, the 7,373-square-foot, state-of-the-art Perles Family Studio is home to The School at Jacob’s Pillow.
 Large windows bring the beauty of the natural setting onto the 3,500-square-foot dance floor as you dance and create.
-A public observation area is open for guests, School Sponsors, and public patrons to watch classes and rehearsals.
+The public, including families and School Sponsors, are welcome to view classes and rehearsals in a dedicated observation area.
 A dancers deck is perfect for journaling during downtime.
-Talking to new-found friends and School supporters, meeting with Artist Faculty, relaxing between classes, discussing last night’s performances, or relaxing to soak up the sun are more ways to enjoy your time in the Perles Family Studio.
+The Perles Family Studio also offers space to talk to new-found friends and School supporters, meet with Artist Faculty, discuss last night’s performances, or relax and rest your body.
 The space is more than a studio; it’s an artistic home and stepping stone to the professional world; frequently referred to by dancers as “a dance haven.”

 Ted Shawn’s students and company members built and maintained much of the property, including roads, studios, wells, and residential cabins.
-As a dancer at The School, you live on campus, residing near Festival artists, faculty, interns, and staff.
+Campus residential areas for The School’s dancers, staff, and artists are an easy walking distance to Festival spaces.
 Archival photographs of famous dancers line the walls of all spaces.
 Three meals a day are provided in the Stone Dining Room, which was hand-built in 1935 by Ted Shawn’s Men Dancers.

 The artist community living onsite shares responsibility in caring for the beauty, history, and integrity of the Pillow.
 Together we uphold the Pillow’s core values and engage the public in deepening their understanding and support of dance.